 If the Federal Emergency Management Agency (FEMA) comes to your area after a disaster you can get help.
-Your immigration status does not matter for these kinds of disaster help:
+Your immigration status does not matter for these kinds of help:

-- Finding lost people
+- Finding people who are lost

 - Emergency shelter, food, and water

 - Transportation

-- Emergency supplies like medicine, clothing, diapers and formula
+- Emergency supplies (medicine, clothing, etc.)

-- Crisis counseling
+- · Crisis counseling and disaster case management